Redawt/f4-frost-guide/initialsetup.md

 * Click on "I want to remove this permanently from my game library"
 * **!!!
 Make sure it says High Resolution Texture Pack at the top, or you'll remove the entire game with no refund !!!**{: .hili}
 * Click **OK**

+  * **Note for GOG users**: Do the equivalent steps via GOG, unless the High Resolution Texture Pack was not downloaded.

+s